turbot/steampipe-plugin-jira/docs/tables/jira_issue.md

 ```

 #### Get linked issue details for the issues
 The query enables deep analysis of linked issues within Jira.
-Each issue can have multiple links to other issues, which might represent dependencies, blockers, duplicates, or other relationships critical for project management and bug tracking.
+Each issue can have multiple links to other issues, that might represent dependencies, blockers, duplicates, or other relationships critical for project management and bug tracking.

 ```sql+postgres
 select
   ji.id,